10 Important Qualities of a Good Mother!

 Part of being a good mom involves being patient and calm.

-Simple examples of being a patient mother may include:
+Characteristics of a patient mom include:

-- Letting our children express their thoughts without interrupting them.
+• Letting our children express their thoughts without interrupting them.

-- Not losing our temper so easily.
+• Not losing our temper so quickly.

 3. Role Model